Hedging with physical or cash settlement under transient multiplicative price impact: The pricing PDEs and main results

 Let us conclude this section by commenting on some consequences from \cref{thm:pde for general f} for the superhedging price and the existence of a respective hedging strategy.
 A numerical example is presented in \cref{sec:Numerics}.

-\begin{remark}[Dependence on displacement from unaffected price] Like in the classical case of liquid markets (without market impact), the superhedging price does not depend on the drift in the unperturbed price process.
+\begin{remark} Like in the classical case of liquid markets (without price impact), the superhedging price does not depend on the drift in the unperturbed price process.
 This may be seen more directly by working under the equivalent martingale measure for $\baseS$ from the beginning.
-On the other hand, the superhedging price depends non-trivially on the initial level of impact $y$ and the resilience function $h$, and can do so even for option payoffs of the form $(g_0(s), 0)$. i.e.~not depending on the level of impact.
-So it turns out that for the pricing and hedging (cf.~\cref{rmk:replicating strategy general f}) the perturbation of the market price from the `unaffected' value is a relevant state variable. \end{remark}
+On the other hand, the superhedging price depends non-trivially on the initial level of impact $y$ and the resilience function $h$, and can do so even for option payoffs of the form $(g_0(s), 0)$, i.e.~not depending on the level of impact.
+So it turns out that for the pricing and hedging (cf.~\cref{rmk:replicating strategy general f}) the deviation of the market price from the `unaffected' value, determined by the impact level $y$, is a relevant state variable.